deweylab/detonate/rsem-eval/README.md

-'rsem-calculate-expression' tries to use a very loose criteria to find alignments, reads with only low quality alignments may also be counted as alignable reads here); 'Number_of_alignments_in_total', the number of total alignments found by the aligner;
+'rsem-calculate-expression' tries to use a very loose criteria to find alignments, reads with only low quality alignments may also be counted as alignable reads here); 'Number_of_alignments_in_total', the number of total alignments found by the aligner.
-'Transcript_length_distribution_related_factors', the term related to transcript length distribution in 'Prior_score_on_contig_lengths' (it is the summation of log c_{\lambda}(\ell) terms mentioned in 'Calculation of the contig length distribution' subsection of the supplementary text of our DETONATE manuscript.

 'sample_name.score.isoforms.results' and
-'sample_name.score.genes.results' output "corrected" expression levels based on contig-level read generating probabilities mentioned in the supplement of the DETONATE manuscript.
+'sample_name.score.genes.results' output "corrected" expression levels based on contig-level read generating probabilities mentioned in section 4 of Additional file 1.
 Unlike 'sample_name.isoforms.results' and 'sample_name.genes.results', which are calculated by treating the contigs as true transcripts, calculating 'sample_name.score.isoforms.results' and 'sample_name.score.genes.results' involves first estimating expected read coverage for each contig and then convert the expected read coverage into contig-level read generating probabilities.
 This procedure is aware of that provided sequences are contigs and gives better expression estimates for very short contigs.
 In addtion, the 'TPM' field is changed to 'CPM' field, which stands for contig per million.

 For 'sample_name.score.isoforms.results', one additional column is added.
-The additional column is named as 'contig_impact_score' and gives the contig impact score for each contig as described in the DETONATE manuscript.
+The additional column is named as 'contig_impact_score' and gives the contig impact score for each contig as described in section 5 of Additional file 1.

 ## <a name="example"></a> Example